jpconstantineau/NRF52-Board/Toolchain.md

 ```

 Quit MSYS2 (to reload things after update)
+Start MSYS2 MinGW 64 bits

 ```
 cd /c/GIT/NRF52-Board/util/
 ./msys2_install.sh
 ```

-Accept prompts as they come.
+Accept prompts requesting your input as they come.
 Plenty of things will be downloaded and installed.
 The following
 from this [page](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF52832#Downloads) will be downloaded:

 - SoftDevice: S132-SD-v6